DevOps-With-Babar-Zahoor/.github/profile/readme.md

 - Sign-In to your GitHub.com ✅
 - Open the URL: [View](https://github.com/orgs/DevOps-With-Babar-Zahoor/projects/3/views/5?filterQuery=status%3A%22In+Progress%22) 🌐
 - Open the tasks (GitHub Issues) one by one 📄
-- Check the submitted URL of readme.md (only click if the URL is from domain https://github.com/) ⚠️
+- Check the submitted URL of the readme.md (only click if the URL is from domain https://github.com/) ⚠️
-  * Please don't click if the URL domain is not github.com (that could be unsafe URL) ❌
+  * Please don't click if the URL domain is not github.com (that could be an unsafe URL) ❌
 - Reject if the following happens:
   1. Video length is more than 1 minute (strictly follow it) ⏱️
   1. Mobile camera recording of the screen is not acceptable 🚫📱